paypal/sdk-core-dotnet/README.md

 If the Packages folder was not included in the project - Select the project, click Show All Files, and expand the packages folder

-Also, go to Menu -> Tools -> Library Package Manager, select Manage NuGet Packages for Solution?
+Also, go to Menu -> Tools -> Library Package Manager, select Manage NuGet Packages for Solution

 Manage NuGet Packages
 log4net
-PayPal Adaptive Accounts SDK for .NET
 PayPal Core SDK for .NET

 Also on Manage NuGet Packages, search for PayPal